 - 1500 x 1200 pixels (aspect ratio 1.25)

-📝 Instagram's maximum file size limit is 8MB.
+📝 We publish posts via Instagram’s API and they allow a maximum image file size limit of 8MB.
 If the image you upload is larger than 8MB, we'll convert it to a smaller size (1920 pixels wide) to ensure it can be published.
 The minimum dimensions they accept is 150 x 150 pixels.
 Smaller images will be scaled up to the minimum.

 📝 If you upload an image that falls outside the accepted aspect ratio ranges, you can use our editing tool to crop the image.
 Here's more about editing your images in Buffer.